gini/gini-capture-sdk-android/ginicapture/src/main/java/net/gini/android/vision/camera/package.md

 ## Screen API

 The [net.gini.android.vision.camera.CameraActivity] is the main entry point when using the Screen API.
-Start [net.gini.android.vision.camera.CameraActivity] and as a result, if something went wrong, a [net.gini.android.vision.GiniVisionError] is returned.
+Start [net.gini.android.vision.camera.CameraActivity] and as a result, if something went wrong, a [net.gini.android.vision.GiniCaptureError] is returned.

 ## Component API